Dentist offers safe and aesthetic fillings with composite services in Wrentham, MA

 - Better for keeping bacteria out of the tooth

 Composite resin does not expand and contract with temperature changes to the extent silver amalgam fillings can, ensuring that bacteria cannot leak into the tooth and cause further damage.
 Dr. Rawat finds that composite resin also blends in seamlessly with the smile, and fillings are not noticeable to others.
 Additionally, since these fillings are not comprised of mercury, they are much safer to use in the mouth than silver amalgam fillings.

 All patients can enjoy the advantages of composite resin to repair a tooth after decay has caused damage.
 We assess the patients’ smile, and when cavities are found, encourage patients to address them as soon as possible.
 This ensures the area of decay does not become larger and more damaging to the natural tooth.
 Composite resin fills the tooth and keeps the decay from continuing, which would be detrimental to the smile, as it can cause patients to require additional treatments to save the tooth such as root canal therapy.

 How else is composite resin used?

 Composite resin is used in other ways within the smile.
 When patients need to address imperfections of the smile, they can use composite resin bonding to address them.
 For example, if a tooth has been chipped or broken, composite resin bonding can be used to reshape the tooth and fix the area.
 This material is also used for disguising gaps between the teeth, covering teeth that are permanently stained, or covering teeth that may be misaligned.
-Dr. Ross Palioca can evaluate patients to determine if bonding is beneficial in addressing imperfections in the same way as porcelain veneers.
+Dr. Rawat can evaluate patients to determine if bonding is beneficial in addressing imperfections in the same way as porcelain veneers.
 However, composite resin can be applied and finished during a single appointment and is often more affordable than a porcelain veneer.